-How to access a Windows XP or Vista NTFS partition from Linux.
+Access NTFS from Linux.
+How to Mount and use Windows files stored on an NTFS partition from Linux.
 The following tutorial explains how to gain access to a Windows NTFS partition using Linux.
 Reading or accessing NTFS partitions in Linux is important for many reasons.
 Some users repair Windows Operating environments using Linux, while others use a dual boot operating environment and would like to have access to their Windows File system.

-The good news is that this is not a complicated task to accomplish.
-As a matter of fact, for those using a Linux version derived from Debian, (I.E. Ubuntu, Knoppix, etc...) the process can be accomplished in a matter of seconds.
+The good news is that it is not complicated to Access NTFS from Linux.
+As a matter of fact, for those using a Linux version derived from Debian, (I.E. Ubuntu, Knoppix, etc...) the process can be accomplished in just a matter of seconds.

 NOTE: In step four of the following tutorial, replace hdx1 with your actual partition found in step two.
 For example hda1, hdb2, sda1, etc.

-- Open a terminal and type sudo su
+1. Open a terminal ctrl+alt+x and then type

-- Type ls to list the files on the NTFS partition
+6. Finally, to list the files on the NTFS partition, type

-Notes: Alternately, you can navigate to the media/windows directory outside of terminal to view the files.
+Notes: Alternately, you can navigate to the media/windows directory outside of terminal to view and access the NTFS files.

-To unmount the Windows NTFS partiton, from the terminal simply type umount /media/windows/
+To unmount the Windows NTFS partition, from the terminal simply type